-48.-47.
-Any determination of responsibility will generally be immediately followed by a supplemental proceeding in which the respondent, the complainant person bringing forward the complaint, the victim (if he or she is not the complainant person bringing forward the complaint), the referring Student Conduct Officer or Academic Integrity Facilitator, and the Director of Student Conduct may submit evidence or make statements concerning the appropriate sanction to be imposed.
-The past disciplinary record of the respondent shall be supplied to the Board by the referring Student Conduct Officer only if a determination of responsibility has been reached.
-A student's "disciplinary record" includes only those incidents where the student either has admitted responsibility or has been determined to be responsible for a previous violation of the University Code of Student Conduct.

-At the completion of any presentations, the Hearing Board shall retire to closed deliberations to determine a recommended sanction., which shall be forwarded to the Senior Student Affairs Officer (in conduct cases) or the Chief Academic Officer (in academic integrity cases), as well as to the complainant, the respondent, and Hearing Officer, and the Director of Student Conduct.
+- 47. Any determination of responsibility will generally be immediately followed by a supplemental proceeding in which the respondent, the complainant, the victim (if he or she is not the complainant), the referring Student Conduct Officer, and the Director of Student Conduct may submit evidence or make statements concerning the appropriate sanction to be imposed.
+The past disciplinary record xxxi of the respondent shall be supplied to the Board by the referring Student Conduct Officer only if a determination of responsibility has been reached.
+At the completion of any presentations, the Hearing Board shall retire to closed deliberations to determine a recommended sanction, which shall be forwarded to the Vice President for Student Affairs Senior Student Affairs Officer (in conduct cases) or the Chief Academic Officer (in academic integrity cases), as well as to the complainant, the respondent, and Hearing Officer, and the Director of Student Conduct.
 The recommended sanction shall be by majority vote and each Board member shall vote and may not abstain.
-Neither the Hearing Officer nor the Director of Student Conduct shall be considered voting members of the Hearing Board and the Director of Student Conduct shall not be present in the hearing room during the Hearing Board's deliberation regarding the sanction.
-Both the Hearing Officer and the Director of Student Conduct shall be available to the Hearing Board to entertain clarification questions or other questions of a technical nature.
-The Hearing Officer may reconvene the hearing with all parties present, if he/she feels it is appropriate to have the question(s) answered on the record.
+Neither the Hearing Officer nor the Director of Student Conduct shall be considered voting members of the Hearing Board and shall not be present in the hearing room during the Hearing Board's deliberation regarding the sanction. xxxii - 48.
+Prior to acting upon such recommendation, the Vice President Senior Student Affairs

-48. Prior to acting upon such recommendation, the Senior Student Affairs Officer or Chief Academic Officer shall give the respondent and the complainant at least five working days to submit written statements concerning the sanction recommended by the Hearing Board.
-The Senior Student Affairs Officer or Chief Academic Officer may also solicit written comments from the Hearing Officer assigned to the case and/or the Student Conduct Officer who conducted the Preliminary Review.
-The Senior Student Affairs Officer shall mail notice of his/her decision to the student in a timely fashion and a copy shall be sent to the Student Conduct Officer who conducted the Preliminary Review.
-This notice shall include a brief explanation of the Senior Student Affairs Officer's or Chief Academic Officer's rationale for his/her decision.
-In reaching his/her decision, the Senior Student Affairs Officer or Chief Academic Officer shall also take note of the student's prior disciplinary record and the penalties provided in previous cases involving similar offenses.
+Officer or Chief Academic Officer shall give the respondent and the complainant at least five working days to submit written statements concerning the sanction recommended by the Hearing Board.
+The Vice President Senior Student Affairs Officer or Chief Academic Officer may also solicit written comments from the Hearing Officer assigned to the case and/or the Student Conduct Officer who conducted the Preliminary Review.
+The Vice President Senior Student Affairs Officer-or Chief Academic Officer shall mail notice of his/her decision to the student in a timely fashion and a copy shall be sent to the Student Conduct Officer who conducted the Preliminary Review.
+This notice shall include a brief explanation of the Vice President's Senior Student Affairs Officer's or Chief Academic Officer's rationale for his/her decision.
+In reaching his/her decision, the Vice President Senior Student Affairs Officer or Chief Academic Officer shall also take note of the student's prior disciplinary record and the penalties provided in previous cases involving similar offenses.